AxelBerres/mlunit/README.md

 These signatures work.
 Each input/output argument may also be omitted.

+    % Does not receive anything.
+    % May provide a variable as output argument to pass to the impending
+    % set_up calls, and to suite_tear_down.
+    function data = suite_set_up()

-    % May receive the test name as input argument.
+    % May receive suite_set_up data as input argument.
-    % May provide a variable as output argument to pass to its test function. function data = set_up(test_name)
+    % May provide a variable as output argument to pass to its test function. function data_out = set_up(data_in)

     % May receive set_up data as input argument.
-    % If the set_up fixture did not provide an output argument, data_in is empty.
+    % If neither the set_up fixture nor the suite_set_up fixture provided
+    % an output argument, data_in is empty.
     % May provide/overwrite a variable as output argument to pass to tear_down. function data_out = test_my_test(data_in)

     % May receive data from its test function as input argument.
     % If the test function did not provide an output argument, then this is
-    % the output argument of the set_up fixture, or empty. function tear_down(data)
+    % the output argument of the set_up fixture, or the suite_set_up fixture, or empty. function tear_down(data)

+    % May receive data from suite_set_up
+    function suite_tear_down(data)

 Here's an example that prepares a file handle in the set_up fixture, reads from it in the test, closes it in the tear_down fixture.